Decompression (diving): Procedures

+These are the variety of ways a diver may decompress, depending on the dive profile and the mode of diving used.
+These may be described as decompression modes.
 Decompression may be continuous or staged, where the ascent is interrupted by stops at regular depth intervals, but the entire ascent is part of the decompression, and ascent rate can be critical to harmless elimination of inert gas.
 What is commonly known as no-decompression diving, or more accurately no-stop decompression, relies on limiting ascent rate for avoidance of excessive bubble formation.
 The procedures used for decompression depend on the mode of diving, the available equipment, the site and environment and the actual dive profile.
 Standardised procedures have been developed that provide an acceptable level of risk in appropriate circumstances.
-Different sets of procedures are used by commercial, military, scientific and recreational divers, though there is considerable overlap where similar equipment is used, and some concepts are common to all decompression procedures.

-Normal diving decompression procedures range from continuous ascent for no-stop dives, where the necessary decompression occurs during the ascent, which is kept to a controlled rate for this purpose, through staged decompression in open water or in a bell, or following the decompression ceiling, to decompression from saturation, which generally occurs in a decompression chamber that is part of a saturation system.
+Normal diving decompression procedures range from continuous ascent for no-stop dives, where all the necessary decompression occurs during the ascent, which is kept to a controlled rate for this purpose, through staged decompression in open water or in a bell, or following the decompression ceiling, to decompression from saturation, which generally occurs in a decompression chamber that is part of a saturation system.
 Decompression may be accelerated by the use of breathing gases that provide an increased concentration differential of the inert gas components of the breathing mixture by maximising the acceptable oxygen content, while avoiding problems caused by inert gas counterdiffusion.

 Therapeutic recompression is a medical procedure for treatment of decompression sickness, and is followed by decompression, usually to a relatively conservative schedule.